sharu725/cards/_posts/2019-04-03-copying-files-into-a-container.md

 - pro tip
 - listing
 - image
-subtitle: Let's learn to copy files into a container without using volumes
+subtitle: "Let's learn to copy files into a container without using volumes"
 readingtime: true

 ---